AbdallahMostafaIbrahim/riscv-test/README.md

   every-other-cycle issuing scheme described in the project requirements (CPI = 2 for every instruction), we keep a 5-stage pipeline and stall IF only on the cycles MEM actually holds the port.
-Straight-line ALU code runs at CPI 1; CPI degrades toward 2 only on load/store-dense regions.
+Continuous ALU code runs at CPI 1; CPI increases toward 2 only on load/store heavy regions.
 - **Self-checking testbenches** (all passing) :
   - `test/test_benches/i-type_tb.v`
   - `test/test_benches/r-type_tb.v`